Investigating additional structures on preimages of regular values of smooth maps induced from the manifolds via the Reeb spaces and applications: Morse functions, fold maps and stable maps.

 \section{Morse functions, fold maps and stable maps.}

-{\it Stable} maps are essential smooth maps in higher dimensional versions of the theory of Morse functions.
-As simplest examples, Morse functions and their higher dimensional versions, {\it fold maps}, are stable if their restrictions to the sets of all the singular points or the singular sets, which are smooth closed submanifolds as Proposition \ref{prop:1}, are transversal.
-Stable Morse functions exist densely and stable maps exist densely on a smooth and closed manifold if the pair of dimensions of the source and the target manifolds is {\it nice}; see \cite{golubitskyguillemin} for such fundamental facts.
+maps are essential smooth maps in higher dimensional versions of the theory of Morse functions.
+As simplest examples, Morse functions and their higher dimensional versions, {\it fold} maps, are stable if and only if their restrictions to the singular sets are in some senses {\it generic}.
+These singular sets are closed submanifolds with no boundaries as Proposition \ref{prop:1} explains.
+We omit rigorous explanations on {\it generic} smooth maps.
+A Morse function is stable if and only if at each distinct singular points, the values are distinct.
+Stable Morse functions exist densely and stable maps exist densely on a smooth and closed manifold if the pair of the dimensions of the manifold of the domain and the target is {\it nice}.
+If for the pair of dimensions, both dimensions are smaller than $7$, then the pair is nice for example.
+Here we regard the space of all smooth maps between two smooth manifolds without boundaries as the space endowed with the so-called {\it Whitney $C^{\infty}$ topology}.
+See \cite{golubitskyguillemin} for such theory.

-We introduce the definition and a fundamental property of a fold map.
-See also \cite{saeki} for example for introductory facts and advanced studies on fold maps).
-A {\it fold map} is a smooth map such that each singular point $p$ is of the form for some integers $m,n,i(p)$ satisfying $m \geq n \geq 1$ and $0 \leq i(p) \leq \frac{m-n+1}{2}$.
+We introduce the definition and a fundamental property of a {\it fold} map.
+See also \cite{saeki} for example for introductory facts and advanced studies on fold maps.
+A {\it fold} map from an $m$-dimensional manifold with no boundary into an $n$-dimensional manifold with no boundary with $m>n \geq 1$ is a smooth map at each singular point $p$ of which it is represented by the form for suitable coordinates and a suitable integer $i(p)$ satisfying $0 \leq i(p) \leq \frac{m-n+1}{2}$.

-\begin{Prop} The integer $i(p)$ is taken as a non-negative integer not larger than $\frac{m-n+1}{2}$ uniquely.
-We call $i(p)$ the {\it index} of $p$.
-The set of all the singular points of an index is a smooth submanifold of dimension $n-1$ and the restriction of the fold map to the singular set is an immersion as introduced before. \end{Prop}
+\begin{Prop} The integer $i(p)$ is taken as a non-negative integer smaller than or equal to $\frac{m-n+1}{2}$ uniquely and we call $i(p)$ the {\rm index} of $p$.
+The set of all singular points of a fixed index is a smooth closed submanifold of dimension $n-1$ with no boundary and the restriction of the fold map to the singular set is a smooth immersion as introduced before. \end{Prop}

 If $i(p)=0$ holds for each singular point above, then the fold map is said to be a {\it special generic} map.
-As simplest examples, Morse functions on homotopy spheres with just two singular points are special generic.
+As simplest examples, Morse functions on homotopy spheres with exactly two singular points are special generic.
 For precise information on special generic maps, see \cite{saeki2} for example.

-Last, we introduce fundamental facts on Reeb spaces of fold maps including special generic maps. \begin{Prop} \begin{enumerate} \item Stable fold maps are triangulable and the dimensions of Reeb spaces coincide with the dimensions of the target manifolds. \item The Reeb spaces of special generic maps are compact manifolds with boundaries we can immerse into the target manifolds and we can construct such special generic maps for any such compact manifolds with boundaries we can immerse into the target manifolds whose dimensions coincide with the compact manifolds.
-The inverse image of each regular value is a disjoint union of a finite number of standard spheres. \end{enumerate} \end{Prop}